-Novell Archive and Version Services 2.1 for Linux uses an PostgreSQL database.
+Novell Archive and Version Services uses a PostgreSQL database.
 PostgreSQL is an object-relational database management system (ORDBMS) based on POSTGRES package.

 The Archive server stores the metadata information of the versions of the files in the PostgreSQL database.
 The database is known as the Archive database and resides on the Archive server.